Our annual 5-day MSC Intensive in the Pacific Northwest.

 - Learn how to motivate yourself with kindness rather than criticism

 - Take a fresh look at challenging relationships, old and new

 - Practice the art of savoring and self-appreciation

 - Be able to teach simple self-compassion practices to others

 This program is an intensive skills training program (not a silent meditation retreat).
-It is a condensed version of the eight-session, empirically-supported Mindful Self-Compassion training developed by Christopher Germer and Kristin Neff.
-MSC is an experiential journey - an adventure in self-discovery and self-kindness - offering periods of instruction and periods of practice.
-Self-Compassion can be learned by anyone, even those of us who did not learn these skills as children.
-This program fulfills a prerequisite for becoming a MSC teacher.
+It is a condensed version of the eight-session, empirically-supported Mindful Self-Compassion training developed by Christopher Germer and Kristin Neff (and thus fulfills a prerequisite for becoming an MSC teacher).
+(Should you prefer a 5-day silent retreat incorporating elements of Mindful Self-Compassion, please see our Roots of Compassion retreat).

 Tim Burnett, Executive Director of Mindfulness Northwest, Trained MSC Teacher, teacher of MBSR and Compassion Cultivation Training.
 More on Tim.